Deen1st/flow-signal/README.md

 ## Disclaimer

-The underlying indicators — particularly the open-interest trend heuristic — are intentionally simplified for transparency and easy interpretability, and are not intended as financial advice or a standalone trading strategy.
+The underlying indicators, particularly the open-interest trend heuristic, they are intentionally simplified for transparency and easy interpretability, and are not intended as financial advice or a standalone trading strategy.
 Signals are short-lived by nature (seconds to minutes) and should be treated as one input among several, not a complete system on their own.

 ## Status / Roadmap